API Reference

 All Hive responses are JSON.
 The exact shape depends on the transport: REST wraps tool results in a small execution envelope, while MCP returns the standard MCP content array and may include structured output when the tool declares an output schema.

 REST execution returns ok, data, and meta.
-The data field contains the provider-shaped tool result.
+The data field contains the provider-shaped result plus a _hive metadata block; meta repeats the execution metadata in a stable top-level location.
 For example, get_price returns:

 json